KeianBarton/ReactReduxPluralsight/notes.md

 <Link> combined with react-router-dom allows you to make React links handled by client side
 <NavLink> for navigation bar links handled by client side

+# Intro to Redux

+## Do I need Redux?

+If you have a complex component tree with different components needing the same data - 3 solutions:

+1. Lift state to a common ancestor (e.g. top-level component) - e.g. prop drilling
+2. React context - needs context imported to consume it (not technically global)
+3. Redux - centralised store (like a local client side database) - components can dispatch actions to it, the store is updated and any components using that data re-render

+Useful for complex data flows, inter-component communication, non-hierarchical data, many (CRUD) actions, same data used in my many places

+## 3 principles

+- One immutable store
+- Actions trigger changes
+- Reducers update state (reducers are just a function that accept the current state and an action and returns the new state)

+## Flux vs Redux

+Data flows down - actions flow up
+Both utilise unidirectional flow, actions and stores

+- Flux uses a singleton dispatcher to connect actions to stores.
+Stores use eventEmitter to connect to the dispatcher.
+Redux doesn't have a dispatcher - it relies on reducers.
+- Store and change logic are separate in Redux (not the same in Flux)

+## Redux Flow Overview

+e.g.

+- Action { type: RATE_COURSE, rating: 5 }
+- Reducer function appReducer (state = defaultState, action) { switch(action.type) { case RATE_COURSE: ... }}
+- Components are notified via the React-Redux companion library

+# Actions, Stores, and Reducers